ikouchiha47/ikouchiha47.github.io/_posts/2023-11-29-generating-link-preview.markdown

 ### Opengraph protocol

 It deals with a bunch of `<meta>` tags as presented on the external website, to get the details.
-An example from a website looks like this.

 This is how it looks like: